Weekend Outdoor Getaway

 Explore the North Fork of Pound Reservoir: The 154-acre lake offers 13.5 miles of wooded shoreline and is located about 17 miles from downtown Norton outside Pound.

 - Paddle the reservoir.
-If needing to rent a boat, visit Pathfinders Outdoor Adventures in downtown Norton.
+If needing to rent a boat, check out the High Knob Adventure Guide for a list of area outfitters.
 A great place to put in the reservoir is the North Fork of Pound Boat Launch.

 - Hike the Laurel Fork Trail, a 1.5-mile footpath (one-way) that wanders the shoreline of the reservoir.
 Pictured above is at the trail's terminus.
 Another option is the 1.2-mile Phillips Creek Trail that begins in the Phillips Creek Recreation Area.